Center of the category $\mathcal{O}$ for a hybrid quantum group: Introduction and notations

 \subsection{Main results}

 Let $G$ be a complex connected and simply-connected semisimple algebraic group, with a Borel subgroup $B$ and a Cartan subgroup $T\subset B$.
 Let $\zeta\in \C$ be a primitive $l$-th root of unity, where $l$ is an odd integer greater than the Coxeter number and coprime to the determinant of the Cartan matrix for $G$.
-The hybrid quantum group $U^\hb_\zeta$ (at root of unity $\zeta$) was firstly introduced by Gaitsgory \cite{Gai18} with the perspective of generalizing the Kazhdan--Lusztig equivalence, and was used in \cite{BBASV} to study the center of the small quantum group.
-The positive part of $U^\hb_\zeta$ is given by Lusztig's version $U^+_\zeta$ and the non-positive part is given by De Concini--Kac's version $\fU^{\leq}_\zeta$.
+The \textit{hybrid} (or ``\textit{mixed}") quantum group $U^\hb_\zeta$ was firstly introduced by Gaitsgory \cite{Gai18} with the perspective of generalizing the Kazhdan--Lusztig equivalence.
+The positive part of $U^\hb_\zeta$ is given by the positive part of Lusztig's quantum group and the negative part of $U^\hb_\zeta$ is given by the one of De Concini--Kac quantum group.
 The category $\sO$ for $U^\hb_\zeta$ can be viewed as a quantum analogue of the BGG category $\sO$.
-In the previous paper \cite{Situ1}, we studied some properties about the category $\sO$ for $U^\hb_\zeta$ and its deformed version.
-In this paper, we study the center $Z(\sO)$ of $\sO$ and establish an algebra isomorphism to the cohomology ring of $\zeta$-fixed locus on affine Grassmannian.